JosephPrichard/ChatServer/README.md

-# sample-rust-websockets
+# ChatServer
-Sample web server to handle chat rooms with websockets.
+Simple web server to handle chat rooms with websockets.